JustMarkov/justmarkov-ru-extensions/README.md

 ### I have just started working on this repository.
 In the future, it will consist of plugins for Russian-language sources.
+I'm new to coding and scrapping, so it may take some time.
 ### Template information is provided below.

 ----